chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 This example demonstrates the essential difference in the notions of length that have been introduced.
 It is worthwhile to clarify the distinction between these two conceptions.

-Let *s* be a String with Character-level representation **S** and Word-level representation **W**:sub:`s`.
+Let *t* be a String with Character-level representation **T** and Word-level representation **W**:sub:`t`.
 The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven in Theorem 2.4.8, after the introduction of the Delimiter Count Function).
 Terminology is introduced in parenthesis to distinguish these notions of length,

    - l(t) (String Length): The number of non-Empty Characters contained in a String.
    - Λ(t) (Word Length): The number of Words contained in a String